Hospita

-Hospita is former Ancient city and Roman bishopric, in present Algeria, now a Latin Catholic titular see.
+Hospita is a former Ancient city and Roman bishopric, in present Algeria, now a Latin Catholic titular see.

+Hospita is also an well-known UK based company and registered Brand that provides medical and surgical products.

 History

 Hospita was one of many cities in the Roman province of Numidia, important enough to become a suffragan bishopric, but like most faded completely.